sjwright/zencontrol-python/README.md

 ## TPI Advanced documentation errata

+* The TPI Advanced API document includes the MQTT API Documentation.
 * On page 30, *TPI Event Multicast Frame* is incorrect.
 It shows 3 bytes for Target instead of 2, and then all subsequent bytes are off-by-one.
+* On page 32, ECDs are said to be integers between 64–128, but it should be 64–127.

-* On pages 32 and 79, group IDs are said to be integers between 64–80, which is 17 groups, not 16.
-Page 79 says address 81 is for broadcast, which is either wrong or inconsistent.
+* On pages 32 and 79, groups are said to be integers between 64–80, but it should be 64–79.
+* On page 79, address 81 is said to be for broadcast, which is either wrong or inconsistent.
+* On page 36, the TPI Event Types table uses inconsistent event labels.
+* On page 36, some listed TPI Event Types are not documented.

 ## TPI Advanced wishlist